georgeheller8/I8080/README.md

 Note that this project uses relative pathing, so all executables must be run from the project root.

+## Playing Space Invaders

+Space invaders in this project is designed for singeplayer only.
+While the game itself says that it is a two-player game, the ROM does not actually have support for two players.

+Controls:
+- Add Credit: c
+- Start Game: o (t also works when two credits are inserted)
+- Move Left: a
+- Move Right: r
+- Shoot: w

 ## Credits

 Much of the SDL setup came from [this](https://www.youtube.com/watch?v=YHkBgR6yvbY&t=3421s) YouTube video on CHIP-8 emulators, and guidance on Space Invaders hardware setup came from [here](https://pranayga.github.io/8080-emulator/).